TheClimateCorporation/tcc-oada/README.md

 [OAuth 2.0 Support](oauth.md)

-## Tying it all together (Spring Security + Spring SAML + Spring OAuth)
+### Tying it all together

+Finally we tie Spring Security with Spring OAuth and Spring SAML.
 The main interface which provides authentication services in Spring Security is the AuthenticationManager.
 The bean instance is registered using the "authentication-manager" namespace element.
 This Authentication Manager is the one that is responsible for the user’s authentication.
 Within it, there is a declaration of the provider, which holds the users and passwords.
 In most real world implementations, this provider directs to a JDBC, where all users are stored with their encrypted passwords.
 In case of WebSSO, we do not have to handle any users and passwords, since we delegate this to the IdP.
 So, we change the declaration of our server to point to the authentication manager of the SAML SP: this manager has a provider (SAMLAuthenticationProvider or some other class that extends it).
 This class implements the authenticate() method, that attempts to perform authentication of an Authentication object.

 So in summary we end up with these changes: